mongodb/mongodb-atlas-kubernetes/docs/dev/td-service-accounts-phase1.md

 Kubernetes Secrets can be rotated in place — a user updates the `clientId` / `clientSecret` fields on the Connection Secret while keeping the same resource name.
 Without an explicit check, the controller would keep using the cached bearer token until the previous token's natural expiry (up to one hour), even though the new credentials could have already invalidated the old ones on Atlas's side.

-To detect rotation the controller writes a non-cryptographic FNV-1a-64 fingerprint of `(clientId, clientSecret)` into `data.credentialsHash` on the Access Token Secret.
+To detect rotation the controller writes a non-cryptographic FNV-1a-64 fingerprint of `(clientId, clientSecret)`, computed by `accesstoken.CredentialsHash`, into `data.credentialsHash` on the Access Token Secret.
 On every reconcile the controller computes the same fingerprint from the current Connection Secret and compares it to the stored value.
 Any mismatch forces an immediate refresh — new token is fetched, hash is updated.
 A nul (`\x00`) separator in the hash input disambiguates `("ab", "c")` from `("a", "bc")`.

 Content hash is preferred over `ResourceVersion`: the latter changes for any update (new labels, annotations, unrelated data), triggering unnecessary token fetches.
 A hash of the credential material alone changes exactly when rotation occurs.